K-Man

-Mohamed Saccoh(born in Koidu Town, Sierra Leone), better known by his stage name K-Man, is a Sierra Leonean rapper and one of the most famous musicians from Sierra Leone.
+Mohamed Saccoh(born in Koidu Town, Sierra Leone), better known by his stage name K-Man, is a Sierra Leonean rapper.
 K-Man is known for his soft rap tone.
-He rapped mainly in English and the Krio language as well as occasionally in the Madinka language.
+He rapped mainly in English and the Krio language as well as occasionally in the Maninka language.

 Early life

 Mohamed Saccoh was born in Koidu Town, Kono District in Eastern Sierra Leone to Mandingo parents.
 K-Man attended primary school in Koidu Town, Kono District.
 He and his family left Kono District and moved to Freetown, the country's capital city, during early stage of the Sierra Leone Civil War.

 K-Man started his music career while attending the Ahmmaddiya Muslim Secondary School in Freetown.
 His passion for music, in particular Hip Hop, R&B and reggae forms the single most important driving force in his life.
 From then he rose to an incredibly high standard in the growing post civil war music industry of Sierra Leone while still in Secondary School.